… a faith community growing in the treasures of justice, stewardship, artistic expression and hospitality.

 We, that is Union Avenue Christian Church, would answer that question with a resounding “everything!”

 The arts help us to encounter the holy and the sacred.
 The arts provide the means that allow us to perceive life’s ultimate meanings.
 The arts inspire us to look at ourselves and our lives, reminding us of the possibility of a full human life — full in the sense of the exercise of our imagination, the use of our perceptions and senses, and the questioning of the unknown and the incomplete.
-The arts remind us that faith precedes theology, character precedes moral decision making, and consciousness precedes experience — that our knowing of God precedes our coneptualizations about God.
+The arts remind us that faith precedes theology just as character precedes moral decision making and consciousness precedes experience — that our knowing of God precedes our conceptualizations about God.

 The arts are our most profound reminder that we humans cannot live by bread alone.
 Art and the intuitive way of knowing are foundational to the Christian life of faith.
 Theology and the intellectual way of knowing, while also important, are secondary and dependent on the first.

-We invite you to explore the links and resources listed under the “Arts” tab in the navigation bar at the top of this page.
-We also invite you to participate in and contribute to the ongoing dialogue and appreciation of the arts that we at Union Avenue Christian Church treasure deeply.
+We invite you to participate in and contribute to the ongoing dialogue and appreciation of the arts that we at Union Avenue Christian Church treasure deeply.